Catholic Campaign for Human Development in Milwaukee

+The Catholic Campaign for Human Development (CCHD) confronts the causes of poverty, rather than merely treating its symptoms.
+With the archbishop’s approval, CCHD makes both national and local grants each year to create jobs, improve education and strengthen neighborhoods.
 By supporting empowerment programs that foster self-sufficiency and social justice, you help low-income people change their lives by creating opportunities where none existed before.
+Your donations support:

-- Created a violence free zone in the homes and community of a blighted inner-city area.
+- Creating a violence free zone in the homes and community of a blighted inner-city area.

-- Empowered youth transitioning from foster care to independent living to gain the skills they need to be self-sufficient and to break the cycle of poverty and abuse.
+- Empowering youth who are transitioning from foster care to independent living, to gain the skills they need to be self-sufficient and to break the cycle of poverty and abuse.

-- Developed accountability plans and self-care practices for a homeless community to gain employment and income through a cooperative enterprise.
+- Developing accountability plans and self-care practices for a homeless community to gain employment and income through a cooperative enterprise.

-To make a donation now, please mail your check (made out to Combined Collections) to:
+You may also make a donation by mailing your check (made out to Combined Collections) to:

 Archdiocese of Milwaukee - Development Office